Types of Foot injuries

 The most common cause I see is poor footwear.
 Sadly fashionable footwear is rarely good for your feet.
 This type of footwear can be worn, but not for long periods nor should large amounts of walking be done in them.
 Flip-flops are another classic example.
 There are many manufacturers now, like Teva, who make the classic flip-flop with proper soles and arch support.
 There are similar advances in women’s footwear also.
 The lack of support puts excess strain on the tissue and ligament in your feet, which can go unnoticed until they become severely inflamed.

-Soaking your sore feet in warm water with epsom salts can also help reduce pain and inflammation.
+Soaking your sore feet in warm water with epsom salts may also help reduce the pain.
 Remember, from the moment you wake up, until you go to sleep, you are on your feet.
 So its important you look after them.
-For this reason also, if you are experiencing foot or heel pain, you should call me on 0403 830 872 or book an appointment online so I can assist you in easing your pain and restoring the health of your feet.